Supporting nowcasting applications

-- Improvements for nowcasting and very short range forecasting of severe weather through information on total lightning (Intra Cloud (IC) lightning and Cloud to Ground (CG) lightning).
+- Improvements for nowcasting and very short range forecasting of severe thunderstorms through information on total lightning (intra-cloud, cloud-to-ground, and cloud-to-cloud lightning).
 Note: with optical pulse detection, it is not possible to distinguish between cloud-to-ground and cloud-to-cloud lightning.

-- Continuous and simultaneous observations of total lightning in geostationary field of view, with an extremely high timeliness (goal of reaching 30 seconds).
+- Continuous and simultaneous observations of total lightning in geostationary field of view, with high timeliness (120s, with goal of reaching 60s).

 - Detection, monitoring, tracking and extrapolate of the development of active convective areas and storm life cycles.

 - By providing data on the total lightning, the LI instrument will help improve the quality of information essential for air traffic routing and safety.

 The information delivered to the users will be the time, position and intensity of detected optical pulses converted into geophysical flashes (point data).